How Often Do You Go To The Doctor When Pregnant?

 Your provider will do a vaginal swab for Group B Streptococcus.

-Group B Streptococcus is a fairly common bacteria that can develop during pregnancy but can be very serious or life-threatening to a newborn if not treated during labor.
 If you are positive, your doctor will give you special instructions for when to come to the hospital during labor in order to receive the necessary antibiotics before giving birth.

 Pelvic Exam